lexcia98/rge/README.md

 Using [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) you can create a stunning looking character.

 RGE currently ships with a preset for the Nord Female that makes your character resemble Linkle from Hyrule Warriors.
-We plan to add a Link and a Ganon preset as well.
-Thanks Frenchy!

 ## Getting Started in Game